-In accordance with the current HOME limits, the NHTF limits will be set at \$141,089 for OBRs, \$161,738 for 1BRs, \$196,673 for 2BRs, \$254,431 for 3BRs and \$279,286 for 4BRs+ for the 2017 NHTF awards.
+In accordance with the current HOME limits, the NHTF limits will be set at \$148,092 for OBRs, \$169,825 for 1BRs, \$206,506 for 2BRs, \$267,153 for 3BRs and \$293,249 for 4BRs+ for the 2017 NHTF awards.

 The HOME maximum per-unit subsidy limits are subject to change annually and are available through the HUD Exchange website.
 As required by HUD, the NHTF maximum subsidy limits will be assessed and adjusted annually as well.
 For the NHTF Program, operating cost assistance and operating assistance reserves to an NHTF-assisted rental project do not count towards the maximum per-unit development subsidy amount.
-However, the operating cost subsidies are still capped at 30 percent of each grant.
+However, the operating cost subsidies are still capped at 30 percent of each year's allocation received by the State.

 The decision to use the HOME subsidy limits for the Atlanta market statewide is based on a cost reasonableness analysis of total development cost for affordable multifamily rental housing properties in Georgia.
-It was then determined that total development cost were higher in the Atlanta metro area.
-The State of Georgia acknowledges that housing construction costs vary among the various areas of the state; however, it has been determined that a single limit is appropriate for the entire State, as those limits for the Atlanta market, which typically has higher limits than other areas within the state.
+Housing construction costs vary among the various areas of the state; however, it has been determined that a single limit is appropriate for the entire State.
+The Atlanta market typically has higher limits than other areas within the state.

 Further, the subsidy limit described in this section will not be the only mechanism used by DCA to ensure appropriate costs throughout different areas of the state.
-Through the underwriting process, DCA will ensure that: 1) the level of NHTF subsidy provided does not exceed the actual NHTF eligible development cost of the unit, 2) the costs are reasonable and in line with similar projects across the state, 3) the developer is not receiving excessive profit, and 4) NHTF funding does not exceed the amount necessary for the project to be successful for the required 30-year affordability period.
+Through the underwriting process, DCA will ensure that: 1) the level of NHTF subsidy provided does not exceed the actual NHTF eligible development cost of the unit, 2) the costs are reasonable and in line with similar projects in similar geographic areas, 3) the developer is not receiving excessive profit, and 4) NHTF funding does not exceed the amount necessary for the project to be successful for the required 30-year affordability period.